Rahul-K-Jha/expense_tracker/README.md

 ## How It Works
 1. **User Interface:**
-   - The app will provide a clean and intuitive UI built with Flutter for both Android and iOS platforms.
+   - The app provides a clean and intuitive UI built with Flutter for both Android and iOS platforms.
 2. **Data Storage:**
-   - All expense data will be stored in a Google Sheet, allowing for easy access, backup, and sharing.
+   - All expense data is stored in a Google Sheet, allowing for easy access, backup, and sharing.
 3. **Integration:**
-   - The app will use Google Sheets API to read and write expense data securely.
+   - The app uses Google Sheets API to read and write expense data securely.
+4. **State Management:**
+   - The app uses the BLoC pattern for state management, with each feature having its own BLoC under the `presentation/bloc/` folder.

 ## Getting Started
 1. Clone this repository.